duraprakash/JankariTech/readme.txt

-This is dura
+This is nitesh raj baral changes.

 Hello Nitesh, k xa

-This is Rijju Poudel

-This is Laxmi Gurung changes.